Chicago Police To Expand Carjacking Task Force, Expecting Possible Spike In Attacks This Fall

 CHICAGO (CBS) — Anticipating a possible spike in carjackings in Chicago this fall, Chicago Police Supt.
 David Brown said the department will be “doubling down” on its carjacking task force.

-Earlier this year, CPD added 40 officers to its carjacking unit, which works with suburban departments and federal law enforcement agencies.READ MORE: Chicago Police Officer Carlos Yanez Jr. Transferred To Rehab, After Shooting That Also Killed Officer Ella French
+Earlier this year, CPD added 40 officers to its carjacking unit, which works with suburban departments and federal law enforcement agencies.READ MORE: Person Shot By Amtrak Police At Union Station

-“As you might now, last fall we had a spike in vehicle hijackings that carried over into the next year, into this year.
+“As you might know, last fall we had a spike in vehicle hijackings that carried over into the next year, into this year.
 So we want to try to anticipate some of that maybe happening again this year, and add more resources in anticipation of likely a continued spike in carjackings,” Brown said Monday afternoon.

 The superintendent did not provide details on the plan to further expand the carjacking task force beyond the extra officers that were added in January.